 Ask about free lift tickets for 4th and 5th graders.

 Thank you Hurricane Ridge Education Foundation!
-In 2017 we have a limited number of free ski and snowboard school lesson for our three-week lesson program for 4th grade students.
+In 2019-2020, there are 20 free ski and snowboard school lessons for the three-week lesson program for 4th grade students.
 For details call 848-667-7669.

 Going Cross-Country Skiing?

 There's 20 miles of routes in the Hurricane Ridge area.
 Although no trails are groomed or